 There is one awesome loophole, though: there's a little wriggle room in the law that was designed to allow cellar door sales at wineries, and it is this: if you're a producer, you can do takeaways.
-Good news for wineries, and good news for microbreweries like Young Henry's in Newtown (their exact words, when we asked them what their plan was for Good Friday, was "I think we will be open 12-7 on Friday at Young Henry's"), and 4 Pines in Manly, which will be open until 10pm.
+Good news for wineries, and good news for microbreweries like Young Henry's in Newtown, 4 Pines in Manly, Willie the Boatman in St Peters, Batch in Marrickville and Modus Operandi in Brookvale.
 One imagines that demand will be high.

-So what’s the best solution?
-It pains us to say it, since we understand the giddy charms of keeping things loose and spontaneous (ie: we're as disorganised as you are), but the best solution we can provide is to pop around the local and stock up beforehand, or arrange your social engagement around gathering within licensed premises.
+What’s the best solution?
+It pains us to say it, since we understand the giddy charms of keeping things loose and spontaneous (ie: we're as disorganised as you are), but the best solution we can provide outside of a smorgasbord of craft beer, is to pop around the local and stock up beforehand, or arrange your social engagement around gathering within licensed premises.
 Hey, it’s what the big J would have wanted.

 (Of course, if you happen to know of any interesting loopholes, feel free to recommend them in the comments…).